h2ginternetagentur/dev-tools/README.md

 ### Development

 0. Checkout the `main` branch
 1. Add your code
 - (a) Add a Script:

 if you want to add a Script:
 - create your shell script in the `src` directory
 - add the installation routine to the makefile (like the already existing scripts)

-- or (b) Add an alias
+- or (b) add an Alias
 if you want to add a new alias, just add the alias to the [.h2g-alias](src/.h2g-alias)

 2. Update the Readme file.
 Update the Readme file (don't forget the TOC)
 3. Update the Changelog
 4. Create a Pull Request on [GitHub](https://github.com/h2ginternetagentur/dev-tools/pulls)